ferrilab/ferrilab/funty/README.md

 ## Functionality Traits

+All primitive types (`bool`, `char`, `{i,u}{8,16,32,64,128,size}`, and `f{32,64}`) implement the `Fundamental` trait.
+This trait defines the basic concepts available to primitives: they are plain-old-data values, and can be `as`-casted to each other. `Fundamental` has no functionality other than providing the basic set of traits and allowing conversion.

-The numeric primitives implement the following trait hierarchy:
+The numeric primitives (everything except `bool` and `char`) implement the following trait hierarchy:

-- `IsNumber` exports all the trait implementations and methods found on *all* numeric primitives.
+- `Numeric` exports all the trait implementations and methods found on *all* numeric primitives.
-  - `IsInteger` exports the trait implementations and methods found on all integers.
+  - `Integral` exports the trait implementations and methods found on all integers.
-    - `IsSigned` unifies all signed integers `iN`.
+    - `Signed` unifies all signed integers `iN`.
-    - `IsUnsigned` unifies all unsigned integers `uN`.
+    - `Unsigned` unifies all unsigned integers `uN`.
-  - `IsFloat` unifies both floating-point numbers.
+  - `Floating` unifies both floating-point numbers.

 ## Width Traits